This is the Extra service area on the M25. For the service station on the A2 in Kent, see Cobham (A2).

 Official figures for customer levels at motorway service areas are always kept confidential, but an analysis of social media (and our own page views) suggests Cobham is the busiest.
 As part of their justification for building Colne Valley services, in June 2021 Welcome Break (who provide some facilities at Cobham) stated unequivocally that Cobham is the UK's busiest service area.

-Cobham is also the UK's biggest service area.
+Cobham is also the UK's biggest service area, with an incredible 980 car parking spaces and 36 car fuel pumps.
 If you compare it with other official motorway service areas that cater for all vehicles, it is probably the biggest and busiest in Europe.
 Seeing as Extra has a policy of leasing out its units like a shopping centre, they don't get to keep all the profit that each franchise makes at Cobham, but they no doubt do very well out of it.

 The service area consists of one very large amenity building and an equally large petrol station; even the forecourt is believed to be one of the largest in Britain.
 The site was built with facilities built to the south of the motorway, with an underpass allowing eastbound traffic to access it.
 Over 2,500 people a day use the petrol station alone.

 The amenity building (signposted as a food court) is similar to most Extra services in that it has the main units spread out around a central atrium, with toilets at the back.
 The hotel is then connected at the side.
 A number of temporary-style units are placed in the middle, amongst the seating.